 When you think about durability and need custom images or designs, your first thought should be photo anodization.
 These tags feature top notch durability.

 They are ready to take on the harshest environments.
 These tags survive inclement weather, corrosion, abrasion, chemicals, oil, water, high temperatures, and just about anything else you throw their way.
-The true definition of high durability.
+MetalPhoto tags are the true definition of high durability!

 MetalPhoto tags are used by organizations from a wide spectrum of industries.
 The high durability coupled with customization means there are nearly endless uses, whether it’s an industrial application or military equipment.
 A few of the most common industries include: